shikaan/shikaan.github.io/_posts/2024-09-16-x86-64-conditionals.md

 Let's see an example in action.

-We will use [the same hello world example of the first lesson]({% post_url 2024-09-08-x86-64-introduction-hello %}).
+We will use [the same hello world example from the first lesson]({% post_url 2024-09-08-x86-64-introduction-hello %}).
 We will make it more human-readable by introducing jumps to break the code into smaller chunks.
-En passant, we will introduce numeric constants to remove magic numbers from our code and make it more legible.
+En passant, we will introduce numeric constants to remove magic numbers from our code.

 <code-editor exercise="02-hello-with-jumps.asm"></code-editor>